protaskin/LowCDC-Win10x64/README.md

 ## Getting Windows and a driver package ready

+0. Download [the latest release](https://github.com/protaskin/LowCDC-Win10x64/releases) of LowCDC-Win10x64 and extract the contents somewhere on your computer.

 1. Find `usbser.sys` included in the 64-bit version of Windows 7.
 The file is located in the `\Sources\install.wim\Windows\System32\DriverStore\FileRepository\mdmcpq.inf_amd64_neutral_fbc4a14a6a13d0c8` directory on the installation disk of Windows 7 with integrated SP1.
 The version number of the driver I use is 6.1.7601.17514.
-Copy the file to the driver package's directory and rename it to `usbser61.sys` to avoid replacement of the Windows 10 driver.
+Copy the file to the directory with the LowCDC-Win10x64 files in it—your driver package directory—and rename it to `usbser61.sys` to avoid possible replacement of the Windows 10 in-box driver.

 2. Install [Windows 10 SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk/) and [Windows Driver Kit (WDK)](https://docs.microsoft.com/en-us/windows-hardware/drivers/download-the-wdk) with the same version number.
 Make sure that the `Inf2Cat.exe` tool is located in the `\Program Files (x86)\Windows Kits\10\Bin\%Version%\x86` directory, the `MakeCert.exe`, `CertMgr.exe`, `SignTool.exe` tools are located in the `\Program Files (x86)\Windows Kits\10\Bin\%Version%\x64` directory.
 Note that earlier installations of the kits did not include a version number in the path to the tools executables.